Partisaner/.github/profile/README.md

 ## About Us

-Welcome to Partisaner, an organization specializing in Software Development, Mobile Development, and Backend Development.
+Welcome to Partisaner, an organization specializing in Mobile Development, and Backend Development.
 We are a team of experienced developers passionate about creating robust, scalable, and innovative applications.